e-mail: bok@dhit.pl

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Possible danger associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is crucial in the context of children's health.
-It's also worth noting that miniscule components of these magnets can be problematic in medical diagnosis in case of swallowing.
+• Health risk associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is crucial in the context of child safety.
+Additionally, tiny parts of these products can be problematic in medical diagnosis after entering the body.

 Read the information on our website on how to properly utilize neodymium magnets and avoid significant harm to your body and unintentional disruption to the magnets.